Skip to Content

 Collecting and Saving Seeds

-Top Fall Gardening Tools and Supplies
+Top Tools and Supplies for Fall Gardening

 Centurion 1222 3 Piece Lopper, Hedge B01MF9ABS3View On Amazon

-Primary Use Pruning & Trimming
+Primary Use Pruning & trimming

-Indoor/Outdoor Use Both
+Indoor/Outdoor Both

 Additional Features

-• Non-slip foam grip
+• Ergonomic foam grip

 Pros